JocaBadasss/FoodExplorer-API/README.md

 ## 🏁 Getting Started

 Before proceeding, it's essential to create an admin account using the master credentials to access the application fully.

-Ensure to create an admin account with appropriate permissions.
+To create an admin account, utilize a POST request to the `/admin` route.
+Ensure you have the necessary permissions and follow the API's documentation or guidelines for admin account creation.